 West African sleeping sickness is a prime example of a neglected disease.
 It occurs in the most remote regions of sub-Saharan Africa, and primarily affects the poorest in society.
 The protozoan parasite Trypanosoma brucei gambiense that causes the disease is transferred to humans via the tsetse fly.

 Following the initial stage of the disease with non-specific pain, fever, skin rashes and swelling, the parasite passes through the blood-brain barrier and attack the brain.
 Severe psychiatric disorders, sleeplessness and impaired speech, body coordination and food intake ultimately result in death.
 The WHO has set a target of putting an end to the transmission of the disease by 2020.

-The European Medicines Agency’s Committee for Medicinal Products for Human Use has adopted a positive opinion of fexinidazole, the first all-oral treatment that has been shown to be efficacious for both stages of sleeping sickness.
+In November 2018, the European Medicines Agency’s Committee for Medicinal Products for Human Use has adopted a positive opinion of fexinidazole, the first all-oral treatment that has been shown to be efficacious for both stages of sleeping sickness.
 This approval is a result of clinical trials led by the non-profit research and development organization DNDi and an application submitted by Sanofi.
 Swiss TPH contributed extensively to the development of this novel drug.
 Fexinidazole is the first all-oral treatment that works both for the early stage as well as the second stage of the disease in which the parasites have crossed the blood-brain barrier, causing patients to suffer from neuropsychiatric symptoms.
 Read more

 The Drugs for Neglected Diseases initiative (DNDi) can be viewed as a virtual non-profit pharmaceutical company with technical support from a range of partners in industry, universities, foundations and the public sector.
 We collaborate with DNDi in the area of drug discovery by contributing in vitro assays for the parasites and cytotoxicity assessment as well as rodent models of infection for African trypanosomes.